emmanuelmartinezs/PyBer_Analysis/README.md

 2. **Results**
 * Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types:

+    > the Urban fares start at average of $1,800 and continued to increase as the months went by to ~$2,300.
+The Suburban fares on the other hand started ~$1,000, the trend was not consistently profitable as the fare dropped in March and even lower at mid-April.
+The Rural fares started at ~$200, consistent increase and drop of fares till the end of April.
+One similarity of the three city types, is at the end of February, shows fare spike.

     > PyBer Ride-Sharing Data (2019),
     ![name-of-you-image](https://github.com/emmanuelmartinezs/PyBer_Analysis/blob/main/analysis/Fig1.png?raw=true)